 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020.
 The 854-page bill provides approximately \$2 trillion in relief and assistance to individuals, businesses, state governments, health providers and others affected by the COVID-19 outbreak.

-The following summary highlights the programs, initiatives, and relief measures created or expanded by the new law for small businesses:
+The following are a couple of the relief measures created or expanded by the new law that are relevant to distilleries making hand sanitizer: